macmacal/drl_generalization_metrics/README.md

 ![fig2_methodlogy](./figures/fig2_methodlogy.png)
 > **Figure 2**: The methodology used in this work.
 First, the agents are trained in a fixed environment.
 Then an evaluation procedure is performed on the transferred agent to a slightly changed environment.
 Please note, that from the perspective of the agent the space and observation domain are the same — only the underlying dynamics of the environment are different.
 Finally, the obtained results (in terms of total reward) are used to calculate generalization metrics.

+> [!NOTE]
-This repository contains code for the research article.
+> This repository contains code for the research article.

+> [!IMPORTANT]
+> The underlying code was used for reserach, not for production.
+Proceed with caution.

 ## Running the project container
 The all dependencies of this project are packed into a single [Docker Container](https://www.docker.com/resources/what-container/).